jgalfaro/DL-PoC/README.md

-Supplementary Material to: Blueprint for Next Generation Cyber- Physical Resilience using Defense Quantum Machine Learning
+Supplementary Material to: Cyber-Physical Defense in the Quantum Era
 ===

 ### Michel Barbeau, Carleton University, School of Computer Science, Canada.